Head of School Transition for 2023-2024

 Robert Innes is a long-time lawyer for San Francisco financial services firm Charles Schwab.
 The father of four children and husband of a former SFUSD teacher, he believes that innovation in education is the key to keeping San Francisco a strong, vibrant and energetic place.
 He is grateful for the difference that Schoolhouse has made for his family and a firm believer in the power of Schoolhouse to do the same thing for many other families.
 Robert is a graduate of Cornell University and the University of Chicago and has one child (so far) at the Schoolhouse.

 Randy Preston, is the chief business officer of Centese, a medical device company building products for the recovery of patients undergoing open-heart surgery.
 He has worked in the healthcare industry for 15 years, across multiple sectors and roles, fostering organizational growth.
 Randy is a California native, having grown up in the East Bay and attending Cal Poly, San Luis Obispo where he earned a BS in Mechanical Engineering.
 While at Cal Poly, he found the “Learn by Doing” approach to be a refreshing and inspiring change from his prior educational experiences.
 This led him to evaluate the type of educational approach he wanted for his children in order to instill a lifelong love of learning.
 He found the idea of progressive education inspiring and the Schoolhouses approach authentic.
-Randy and his wife have 3 children, two of whom currently attend the Schoolhouse.
+Randy and his wife have three children, all attending the Schoolhouse.

-Larry Roadcap, Treasurer, is Chief Finance and Operations Officer at the Jewish Community High School (JCHS) of the Bay, a pluralistic day school serving approximately 190 students in grades 9 through 12 in San Francisco's Western Addition.
+Larry Roadcap, Treasurer, is Chief Finance and Operations Officer at the Charles E. Smith Jewish Day School of Greater Washington, a pluralistic day school serving approximately 860 students in grades pre-kindergarten through 12 in Rockville, Maryland.
 Larry brings to his work more than 25 years of experience in finance and treasury, risk and technology management in roles that span banking, consulting and software industries in the US, Asia and Australia.
 Larry's whole family is actively involved in education with his partner teaching middle school Spanish and their twin daughters, Louise and Olivia, studying at a local independent K-8 school.
-He is an advocate of microschools as a way to make independent education more accessible while using local facilities and public assets for experiential and project based learning.
-Larry is a graduate of Georgetown University (1994) and earned dual masters degrees in Finance and Technology Management from the University of California, Berkeley (2003) and Columbia Business School (2004)
+He is an advocate of micro-schools as a way to make independent education more accessible while using local facilities and public assets for experiential and project based learning.
+Larry is a graduate of Georgetown University (1994) and earned dual masters degrees in Finance and Technology Management from the University of California, Berkeley (2003) and Columbia Business School (2004).